When Is the Best Time to Find a Job?

 The start of August is much like July, but by mid-August vacations are winding down (particularly in areas where school starts in August), and people are looking ahead to September.
 The first half of the year’s financials are available, and companies are ready to plan for the fourth quarter.
 So new opening will start to appear during the second half of this month, so have that resume ready.

 In September, people truly get back to work—both the hiring managers and the job seekers.
 With the first half of the year’s financials available and often a desire to use what’s been budgeted for the current years, managers are thinking in the fall about how to make new hires before the end of the year.

-Early November hiring may still be strong as it rolls forward from the busy month of October, but by Thanksgiving the hot autumn job market has cooled considerable.
+Early November hiring may still be strong as it rolls forward from the busy month of October, but by Thanksgiving, the hot autumn job market has cooled considerably.